Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 We show the following result about constructing \textit{exotic lifts} in Proposition \ref{prop:biranbundlehandle},

 \begin{prop*} Let $D\hookrightarrow M$ be a symplectic divisor such that the unit circle bundle $Z$ of the normal bundle $N_D$ is a pre-quantum bundle over $D$.
 Then, Biran's circle-bundle lift of any Lagrangian in $D$ can be Hamiltonian-isotoped to have a BSP handle and thus admits a BSP surgery.
-Further, we can stay in the monotone setting by starting from a monotone Lagrangian. \end{prop*} Thus, we can apply Theorem \ref{mainthmintro} to see that the disk potential
+Further, we can stay in the monotone setting by starting from a monotone Lagrangian. \end{prop*} Thus, we can apply Theorem \ref{mainthmintro} to observe the following relationship between the disk potentials,

-where $z$ is defined as the monomial corresponding to a cycle which passes through the BSP handle once.
+where $z$ is defined as the monomial corresponding to a cycle that passes through the BSP handle once.

 \begin{remark} $W_\Lambda$ is defined as a lift of the disk potential $W_L$ under the natural pullback map induced from $\Lambda \to L$.
 Just from knowing that disk-potentials are Laurent polynomials, Equation \ref{eq:lift} indicates that the disk potential of the circle bundle lift ``sees'' that of the base.
 In particular, the potential of the circle bundle lift admits a change of variables such that swapping $z$ with $zW_\Lambda$ keeps the resulting rational map a Laurent polynomial.
-This, of course, is evident clearly from the disk potential computation of the Biran circle-bundle Lagrangian in \cite{bk13,DTVW}. \end{remark}
+This, of course, is evident from the disk potential computation of the Biran circle-bundle Lagrangian in \cite{bk13,DTVW}. \end{remark}

 Recall that Vianna \cite{Via16,Via17} proved that there are infinitely many monotone Lagrangian tori in $\bC P^2$.
-In fact, Vianna proves that for every Markov triple $(a,b,c)$ \footnote{ A Markov triple $(a,b,c)$ is a positive integer solution to the Markov equation $a^2 + b^2 + c^2 = 3abc$.} Later in \cite{DTVW,chw} it was proved that the Biran lifts of the Vianna tori remain in distinct symplectomorphism classes.
+In fact, Vianna proved that for every Markov triple\footnote{ A Markov triple $(a,b,c)$ is a positive integer solution to the Markov equation $a^2 + b^2 + c^2 = 3abc$.} $(a,b,c)$, there is a monotone Lagrangian torus $T_\abc$.
+Further, Vianna showed there are no symplectomorphisms of $\bC P^2$ which map the torus $T_\abc$ to the torus $T_{(a',b',c')}$ corresponding to different Markov triple $(a',b',c')$ .
+Later in \cite{DTVW,chw} it was proved that the Biran lifts of the Vianna tori remain in distinct symplectomorphism classes.
 We will show that performing BSP surgery on the (iterated) Biran lifts of the Vianna tori will produce exotic monotone tori which have not yet appeared in the literature to the best of our knowledge.